-Mini-me is ephemeral art that tells stories of city and country landscapes.
-Tiny figures are placed temporarily with street art, nature or infrastructure to create stories about architecture, justice, sustainability and heritage.
-The setting is then photographed onto Instagram and other media.
+Mini-me is ephemeral street art seen in city and country landscapes.
+Tiny figures are placed temporarily in settings of street art, nature or infrastructure creating stories about architecture, justice, sustainability and heritage.
+The setting is photographed for Instagram or other media.

-Minime’s are tiny survivors in a big scary world.
-Our art reduces their world to a manageable size just as Big-Me’s do in real life.
+Minime are tiny survivors in a big scary world.
+Sound familiar?
+Just like we all do in real life, our art reduces their world to a manageable size.

-Refuge: Mini-me’s symbolise the lost and vulnerable people of our world now rescued into a secure and exciting life by their big protectors.
+Refuge: Mini-me symbolise the lost and vulnerable people of our world, luckily rescued into a safe exciting life with their big protectors.

 Respect: Respect for the humanity and dignity of every individual no matter how small in social status is the foundation of a free and fair society.

-Sustainability: One ephemeral Mini-me can be re-used thousands of times without damaging the heritage architecture of our lanes and buildings.
+Sustainability: Mini-me can be re-used thousands of times without ever damaging the heritage architecture of our lanes and buildings.

-Originally created for use on miniature railway sets, they are the tiny ‘public’ – little pedestrians and commuters on the trains, buildings or streets.
-Made in Asia, they are a stereotypical view of what westerners looked like in the 1940s-50s.
-They represent a cultural view of a world from the past.
+Minime’s have fascinating cultural origins.
+They were manufactured in Asia for use on miniature railway sets ie the tiny public on little trains, buildings and streets.
+They are a stereotypical view of what westerners looked like in the 1940s-50s, a cultural view of a world long lost to time.